Shimura data and corners: topology: Homogeneous spaces of type

 is an isomorphism. \end{Thm}

-\begin{Proof} It results from \cite[Thm.~3.2~(1)]{M} that the inclusion of $K$ into $G$ induces indeed a bijection on the level of connected components. \end{Proof}
+\begin{Proof} It results from \cite[Thm.~3.2~(1)]{M} that the inclusion of $K$ into $N$ induces indeed a bijection on the level of connected components. \end{Proof}

 \begin{Lem} Let $N$ and $Z$ be real Lie groups, equipped with an action of $Z$ on $N$ by automorphisms (of Lie groups).
 Denote by $Z \ltimes N$ the semi-direct product formed with respect to this action.
 Assume $N$ to have only finitely many connected components.
-Let $N'$ be a sub-group of $N$ containing $N^0$, and $K$ a ma\-xi\-mal compact sub-group of $N$.
+Let $N'$ be a subgroup of $N$ containing $N^0$, and $K$ a ma\-xi\-mal compact subgroup of $N$.
 Assume that $N'$ and $K$ are stable under the action of $Z$.
-Then the canonical application of quotients
+Then the intersection $N' \cap K$ is maximal compact in $N'$, and the canonical application of quotients

 is a bijection. \end{Lem}